kairosagency/GoogleAnalyticsServerSideBundle/README.md

 This can be very usefull for an app, or in case google analytics is blocked.

-This bundle made originally use of the great project from UnitedPrototype : http://code.google.com/p/php-ga/
+This bundle made originally use of the great project from UnitedPrototype : http://code.google.com/p/php-ga/ But now use the new google universal analytics which is more efficient and robust.

 ## Requirements